 This is not a joke.
-I double-chocolate-bunny-dare you to think beyond plastic pastel eggs coupled with yellow and pink Peeps this year and incorporate a little more green into your celebration of Spring.
+I double-chocolate-bunny-dare you to think beyond plastic pastel eggs coupled with yellow and pink Peeps this year and incorporate a little more green into your celebration of Spring for an Ecological Easter.
 Let’s give our Easter baskets a makeover!

 The Grass is Always Greener